adityapo/Effects-of-Speed-Limit-Change-in-NYC---A-Big-Data-Analysis/README.md

 # Effects-of-Speed-Limit-Change-in-NYC---A-Big-Data-Analysis
 Analysis of speed limit change from 30mph to 25mph for the City of New York imposed in 2014 using Collision, Violation and NYC Taxi Trip data

+Speeding limits in NYC were changed in 2014.
+However, the tendency of motorists to maintain new speeds may not have changed immediately.
+There may have been drivers who immediately took care of this change whereas some may have still been stuck to their old habits (older speed limits followed on particular roads).
+This may have caused accidents.
+Our analytics will determine whether the change in speeds, which were primarily to reduce the number of accidents raised the chances of the occurrence of an accident.
+If it did so initially, did the count come down with time?
+After a period of one year after the change did the number of accidents reduce in comparison to the previous year?